-According to Meriam-Webster dictionary, champagne cider is “a sparkling cider that is matured in vats and then fermented in bottles to produce effervescence”.
+Meriam-Webster dictionary does not give a definition of cider champagne, but says that, champagne cider is “a sparkling cider that is matured in vats and then fermented in bottles to produce effervescence”.
 Perhaps this is what my paternal grandmother, Helen S Wright, meant when she gave a recipe for the drink in her 1909 book, Old Time Recipes for Home Made Wines.
-A recipe from the Internet includes apples, cinnamon sugar, brandy, apple cider, and champagne and bears a vague resemblance to my grandmother’s recipe.
-Other recipes for the drink leave out the hard liquor or swap it for another such as vodka.
+On the other hand, she includes two recipes for champagne cider that are different from each other and from that of cider champagne although all three involve cider, spirits, honey or sugar, and fining with skim milk.
 Photo Credit Amanda Slater Wikimedia Commons

-Her is the recipe for cider champangne in the words of my Grandmother:
+Her is the recipe for cider champagned in the words of my grandmother:

 Five gallons of good [apple] cider, one quart spirit, one and one-quarter pounds honey or sugar.
 Mix, and let them rest for a fornight, then fine with one gill of skimmed milk.
 This, put up in champagne bottles, silvered, and labelled, has often been sold for champagne.
 It opens very sparkling.